DataIntellectTech/TorQ-Finance-Starter-Pack/docs/iex.md

 # TorQ-IEX

-An example production ready market data capture system, using randomly generated financial data along with market data pulled from the IEX.
+An example production ready market data capture system, using randomly generated financial data along with live market data from the IEX.
 This is installed on top of the base TorQ package, and includes a version of [kdb+tick](http://code.kx.com/wsvn/code/kx/kdb+tick).

 ### Example-Usage

-Below are examples showing how to use the ``.iex.init`` functions.

-#### ``.iex.init``

-When TorQ is started the ``.iex.init`` function is called to initialise certain variables.
-It is callled within the code/processes/iexfeed.q file.
-This process is set by default to run on KDBBASEPORT+14.

-The variables that can be changed by ``.iex.init`` are:
+When the IEX feed is launched in TorQ, ``appconfig/settings/iexfeed.q`` is ran, followed by ``code/iexfeed/iex.q`` and finally ``code/processes/iexfeed.q``. ``appconfig/settings/iexfeed.q`` can be used to change default variables within the ``.iex`` namespace.
+These default values are set in ``code/iexfeed/iex.q``, if no values have been assigned in ``appconfig/settings/iexfeed.q``.
+The .iex variables that can be changed are:

 * ``.iex.main_url``
   * Used to decide which API to request data from
   * Default value is ``"https://api.iextrading.com"``